ibm-cloud-docs/Registry/registry_security_enforce.md

 Steps:
 1. [Set up Helm in your cluster](../../containers/cs_integrations.html#helm).

-2. Add the IBM chart repo as a Helm repo.
+2. Add the IBM chart repository to your Helm client.

     ```
     helm repo add ibm-incubator https://registry.bluemix.net/helm/ibm-incubator
     ```
     {: pre}

-3. Install the IBM Container Image Security Enforcement Helm chart into your `kube-system` cluster namespace.
-Give it a name such as `mychart`.
+3. Install the IBM Container Image Security Enforcement Helm chart into your cluster.
+Give it a name such as `cise`.

     ```
-    helm install --name=mychart --namespace=kube-system ibm-incubator/ibmcloud-image-enforcement
+    helm install --name cise ibm-incubator/ibmcloud-image-enforcement
     ```
     {: pre}

-IBM Container Image Security Enforcement is now installed, and applies the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster.
+IBM Container Image Security Enforcement is now installed, and is applying the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster .
 For information about customizing the security policy for Kubernetes namespaces in your cluster, or the cluster overall, see [Customizing policies](#customize_policies).

 ## Default policies
 {: #default_policies}